christian-traylor/audor/README.md

 Select a video file using the GUI.
 Next, select the model size (small, medium, or large).
 Run times are lower on smaller models, but their accuracy is worse.

-A .json file will be created with the timestamps of profanity.
+A .json file will be created with the timestamps of profanity and a new audio file without profanity will be created